-The data below is the unvalidated data provided by the DfE, we expect the data to be higher when the validated data is published in January due to requests for a number of students to be removed from the data set and due to a number of improved grades approved through reviews of marking with the exam boards.
+The data below is the unvalidated data provided by the DfE, it will increase slightly due to a number of improved grades approved through reviews of marking with the exam boards.

-The 2019 validated headline figures for Charlton School are as follows: (These results are from 2019 and are not current)
+The 2023 unvalidated headline figures for Charlton School are as follows:

 - The percentage of students that stayed in education or entering employment was 98% (2021/22 – Data from Future Focus March 2023 update)